grpc/grpc.github.io/docs/quickstart/go.md

 ```$ cd $GOPATH/src/google.golang.org/grpc/examples/helloworld```

-For gRPC services to work we want to compile the proto file to generate a pb.go file that contains the generated code which is then used by the server and client apps.
-This file is already generated and shipped with the example code and can be found under the directory: `$GOPATH/src/google.golang.org/grpc/examples/helloworld/helloworld`
+gRPC services are defined in a proto file, which is used to generate a corresponding .pb.go.
+This file is already generated for the helloworld example code and can be found under this directory: `$GOPATH/src/google.golang.org/grpc/examples/helloworld/helloworld`

-This `helloworld.pb.go` file contains our generated client and server code, as well as code for populating, serializing, and retrieving our `HelloRequest` and `HelloResponse` message types.
+This `helloworld.pb.go` file contains:
+  * Generated client and server code.
+  * Code for populating, serializing, and retrieving our `HelloRequest` and `HelloResponse` message types.

 ## Try it!
-Now to compile and run the server and client apps use go run.
-Make sure you're still in the same examples directory.
+To compile and run the server and client code, the `go run` command can be used.
+In the examples directory:

 ```$ go run greeter_server/main.go```

-From a different terminal run the following:
+From a different terminal:

 ```$ go run greeter_client/main.go```